bawee/bwast/README.md

 F.A.Q
 ----------------

 **I think I found a bug in the script.
-How do I report it?**
+How do I let you know?**

+Thanks for taking the time to report it!
 Please submit an issue on GitHub and I will be in touch shortly.
 You can also contact me on twitter ``@bawee``.

 **Why do I get the error: ``BLAST engine error: Empty CBlastQueryVector`` or ``Command line argument error: Query is Empty!``?**